slovnicki/pLam/README.md

   <img width="860" height="559" src="https://raw.githubusercontent.com/sandrolovnicki/pLam/master/res/demo-v2.gif">
 </p>

-This programming language (pLam - **p**ure **Lam**bda calculus) is used to explore, test and implement various λ-expressions.
+pLam (**p**ure **Lam**bda calculus) is a tool to explore, test and implement various λ-expressions.
 Code written in pLam can be executed interactively within pLam's shell or stored in a file with `.plam` extension and run anytime.

-Inside `import/` directory, some useful λ-expressions are already implemented.
+Inside `import/` directory, many useful λ-expressions are already implemented to be used as libraries.
-Inside `examples/` directory, there are many examples of λ-expressions demonstrating pLam's capabilities.

 ---